How to Open a Lending Investor in the Philippines

 i.
 Information Sheet;

 ii.
-NBI clearance of each director/officer;
+NBI clearance of Filipino directors/officers;

 iv.
 President’s Sworn Statement and Undertaking that the corporation will not accept or solicit investments, other than loans, from more than 19 persons without SEC approval, and upon presentation of valid claims, it shall immediately indemnify or return the investments of persons from said unauthorized public solicitation of funds; Moreover, the sworn statement shall likewise contain an undertaking that the country or state of the foreign applicant allows Filipino citizens and corporations to do lending business therein.